-If you have your Sense energy monitor installed at home, you likely have noticed a couple “unnamed devices” pop up on your home screen or on the “Devices” tab.
+If you have your Sense energy monitor installed at home, you likely have noticed a couple of unnamed devices that pop up on your home screen or on the “Devices” tab, with labels like “Heat 1” or “Motor 3”.
 These are devices that Sense has detected, but hasn’t been able to identify just yet.
-We know that you are eager to help train Sense.
-One way that you can assist our data science team in improving device discovery is by renaming these “unnamed devices.”
+We know that you are eager to help train Sense, and one way that you can assist our data science team in improving device discovery is by renaming these “unnamed devices.”

 So put on your detective hats!
 Once you track down what a device is, go ahead and give it a new name.
 You should also feel free to rename devices so they are more convenient for you.
 For example, if Sense identifies the two fridges in your home (Fridge 1 and Fridge 2), you can rename them “Kitchen Fridge” and “Basement Fridge”.
 This way, if one is less efficient than the other, you can identify which fridge requires replacing.
 Although the renaming feature is intended to enhance your experience using the Sense app, it also helps familiarize our data scientists with the electrical signatures for these devices.